theCrius/barotrauma-docker/README.md

 Upload mods, subs and `config_player.xml` on your host machine and, once the container is running, copy/move the mods' directories into the `mods` volume and the submarines's directories into the `subs` volume.

 Now edit the `config_player.xml` in the `configs` volume to include the `regularpackages` sections that include your mods and submarines.
-You will need to edit the ones referring to the submarins so that they point to `LocalMods` and the ones that refer to mods to point to `Daedalic Entertainment GmbH/Barotrauma/WorkshopMods/Installed`.
+You will need to edit the ones referring to the submarins so that they point to `LocalMods` and the ones that refer to mods to point to `/barotrauma/volumes/mods/Daedalic Entertainment GmbH/Barotrauma/WorkshopMods/Installed`.

 The result would be something like: